pr222/assignment-iot/Tutorial.md

 >- [x] Show the final results of the project
 >- [x] Pictures
 >- [ ] Video presentation of the project

+The project provided a good start to get going with IoT as a first IoT project.
+It was however very surprising how much of a struggle it would be to only to get the connection to the Arduino Cloud working.
+Even so, it has peeked my interest to continue exploring on how to do it more "manually" by using the different libraries that are available to establish different kinds of communications.
+Especially with a Raspberry Pi waiting in the cupboard there is so many possibilities ahead.

+In regards to the MKR IoT Carrier there is also much more functionalities to make use of, such as the [pressure sensor](https://www.st.com/resource/en/datasheet/dm00140895.pdf), the RGB lights and even the sensor for [measuring proximity, light, colors and gestures](https://docs.broadcom.com/doc/AV02-4191EN).

+With the touch buttons together with the small screen there is also the possibility to create simple applications.
+One example first in mind comes to add different labels that could be associated to the temperature and humidity data, like "hanging laundry" or which room the device is currently placed in.

+Of course another perfect next step could be to use the soil moisture sensor that is also included in the kit and have the carrier's Buzzer "buzz out" a sound when the plant needs to be watered.

 ### Additional resources
 - [Arduino Basics](https://docs.arduino.cc/learn/)